freenas/freenas-docs/userguide/jails.rst

 * **Destination:** select an **existing, empty** directory within the jail to link to the :guilabel:`Source` storage area.
-If that directory does not exist yet, enter the desired directory name and check the :guilabel:`Create directory` box.
+If that directory does not exist yet, enter the desired directory name and enable the :guilabel:`Create directory` option.

 Storage is typically added because the user and group account associated with an application installed inside of a jail needs to